makandra/angular-coffee-style-guide/README.md

 - **Definitions**

   Use a global variable `@app` to hold your application module.
 Define it once.
-Use it for to define controllers, services and directives.
+Use it to define controllers, services and directives.

   *Why?*: We can afford to add one global variable.
 It makes other definitions more readable.